 Finally, I want to bring your attention to the seed description.
 The description will include characteristics such as shape, size, taste, if it’s a vegetable, or varieties that are resistant to diseases?
 Description might also suggest if a variety of vegetable is good for preserving or slow to bolt.

 The important thing is to look for traits that are most important to you, such as size of fruit, color of fruit or flowers, height of plant, the need or not for staking, yield, or time of flowering or ripening.
 While flavor is often the most desired trait of vegetables, color is often the most desired trait with flowers.
-Flowers that are organic or new or especially adaptable to our region may be found at the All-American Selection website.
+Flowers that are organic or new or trialed and tested nationally may be found at the All-American Selection website.

-For answers to all your gardening questions, please visit our website: Gocomga.com and click on the KPOV tab on the orange bar.
-This has been Gardening: Get Good At It.
+For answers to all your gardening questions, please visit our website: gocomga.com and click on the KPOV tab on the orange bar.
+This has been Gardening: Get Good At It on KPOV’s The Point.

 Resources: